InternationalTradeAdministration/developerportal/_posts/ita-office-locations.markdown

 #ITA Office Locations

-The ITA Office Locations data provides location and contact information for all of ITA’s foreign and domestic exporter assistance centers.
+The ITA Office Locations data provides location and contact information for all of ITA’s domestic and international exporter assistance centers.
 Developers can use this information to augment their listings of offices that provide business counseling.

 ## Other Formats